yvesmango/7020-customer-segmentation/custseg-7020.md

 ## 5. Visualizing Insights, as gained from our Unsupervised Learning Model (K-means)

 In this final section, I will visualize the groupings using features as characteristics to highlight the clear distinctions between the clusters.
-The end product is a separate report visualizating the findings of the analysis.
-(Find it in the navigation sidebar).
+The end product is a separate report visualizing the findings of the analysis.
+(Find it in the navigation sidebar!)

 ```R